buddhist-uni/buddhist-uni.github.io/_courses/pali-primer.md

 {% include content_blurb.html category="av" slug="pali-primer_bodhi" %}

-Bhikkhu Bodhi will guide us through _DeSilva_ in 26, 2-hour lectures.
+Bhikkhu Bodhi will guide us through _de Silva_ in 26, 2-hour lectures.

 In addition to the textbook, there are [a number of handouts](https://drive.google.com/drive/folders/1lXqLt7QTMVq6iYuMEIVhOFcz6hezk7Hu){:target="_blank" ga-event-value="1"} that Bhikkhu Bodhi provided and will reference in his lectures, so be sure to download those too.

-Note that significant homework will assigned between each lecture.
+Note that significant homework will be assigned between each lecture.
 As these assignments are the bulk of the learning for the course, please be sure to do them.

 ### Office Hours